 As well as preserving a vital aspect of coalfield heritage for future study and appreciation, the Mining Art Gallery will also offer a wide range of opportunities to explore the history of mining and the impact it had, not just on those who worked there, but on the County Durham community as a whole.

-Auckland Castle Trust is currently developing a programme of educational activities and community events to help the region’s residents engage with this heritage and plan to offer a number of volunteering opportunities within the gallery when it opens later this year.
+The Auckland Project is currently developing a programme of educational activities and community events to help the region’s residents engage with this heritage and have offered a number of volunteering opportunities within the gallery when it opens on 21 October.

 The Mining Art Gallery is supported by The Gemini Collection, County Durham Community Foundation, Dr Robert McManners and Stefa McManners, Durham County Council, Catherine Cookson Charitable Trust, Sir James Knott Trust, Banks Community Fund, Bishop Auckland and Shildon Area Action Partnership, The Sir John Priestman Charity Trust.